 2. Add the chipotle paste, cumin, smoked paprika and give it a good mix.
 Cook for a further minute.
 Add the tinned tomatoes, tomato puree, red wine, sun-dried tomatoes, juice of a lime and the sugar.
 Give it a good stir and cook on a medium heat for 10 minutes.

 3. Once cooked, take off the heat and blend with a hand blender or blitz in a food processor.
 Return the marinade to the pot.

 4. Roughly chop the red onion and all of the peppers and add them to the marinade.
 Add the quorn and the sweetcorn and give it all a good mix together.
 Add a 3rd of a mug of water, give it another stir and bring to the boil.
 Once boiling turn the heat down low and cook for 10 minutes with the lid on a jar.

 5. After 10 minutes add another 3rd of a mug of water, give the mixture a stir and cover for a further 10 minutes.

-7. Cook your soft tacos in a dry frying pan on a high heat for 10 seconds each side.
-If you’re making a big batch, stack the tacos, wrap them in foil and pop them in a preheated oven at 180 for 5 minutes.
-Or if you’re lucky to have a microwave (I don’t) pop them in one at a time for 10 seconds on high.
+7. Cook the soft tacos in a dry frying pan on a high heat for 10 seconds each side.
+If you’re making a big batch, stack the tacos, wrap them in foil and pop them in a preheated oven at 180°C/160°C fan/ 350°F/gas mark 4 for 5 minutes.

-9. Finally fill each taco with a large spoonful of the chipotle peppers and top with guacamole, sour cream, fresh salsa and couple of jalapeños.
+9. Fill each taco with a large spoonful of the chipotle peppers and top with guacamole, sour cream, fresh salsa and couple of jalapeños.
 Serve with a lime wedge.
 If you’re not feeding 6 people (as I rarely do) take the leftovers to work, they make an excellent lunch.